JayJohnson1/dev-notes/wp-bootstrap-tips.md

 ```
 * refresh your page in the browser to see if the footer include is working
 * place a copy bootstrap.min.css inside of your css folder
+* place a copy of the ie10-viewport-bug-workaround.css into your css folder
 * add the following code to your functions.php
 ```
 <?php